fl4p/kikit-packer/README.md

 # KiKit Packer

-Merge multiple boards into a single file with minimum area to reduce costs when ordering with your PCB manufacturer.
+Merge multiple boards into a single file (panel) with minimum area to reduce costs when ordering with your PCB manufacturer.

 * Works with rectangular shaped boards
 * based on [rectangle-packer](https://github.com/Penlect/rectangle-packer)